interlink-project/interlink-project/docs/source/testing/acceptance-tests/index.md

 The following Smoke Testing should be applied over [INTERLINK's staging server](https://demo.interlink-project.eu/):

-0. Before using the Collaborative environment, you must first login with your google credentials or create your own credentials at [https://demo.interlink-project.eu/](https://demo.interlink-project.eu/), i.e. the staging server of INTERLINK. **IMPORTANT**: All members of an envisaged team must logged into the platform before they can be added to a team.
+0. Before using the Collaborative environment, you must first login with your google credentials or create your own credentials at [https://demo.interlink-project.eu/](https://demo.interlink-project.eu/), i.e. the staging server of INTERLINK. **IMPORTANT**: All members of an envisaged team must logged into the platform before they can be added to a team. ![alt text][login]![alt text][aac]
 1. Create a team which wants to take part in a co-production process
 2. Create a co-production project where the activity to co-create is assessed
 3. Choose a co-production process guide (flexibility to choose the best fitting schema)